Our 2.99% 6-Mo Fixed is the lowest mortgage rate available in Canada.

 Effective November 21, 2024:

-OSFI is dropping the stress test requirement for uninsured mortgage switches at renewal (insured mortgages already have a pass).
-Read more here about how it might impact your mortgage decisions.
+OSFI has dropped the stress test requirement for straight, stand-alone uninsured mortgage switches at renewal (insured mortgages already have a pass).
+Talk to your expert True North broker about how this rule change might affect your mortgage decisions.

 Note: You don't need to be stress-tested to renew your mortgage with your current lender unless you ask for a refinance.